Come tour the beauty and oddities in this unique state. And find out some interesting things that you may not have known about New Mexico.

 3. An Artistic Mecca: Then & Now.

 Both cities are nothing short of art meccas.
-Home to world renowned chefs, artists, photographers and many famous actors, they are covered in art galleries and restaurants.
+Home to world renowned chefs, artists, writers, photographers and many famous actors.
 It's also the famous stomping grounds of early 20th century greats such as Georgia O'Keefe, Ansel Adams, Alfred Stieglitz, Mabel Dodge Luhan, Gertrude Stein, and D.H.
 Lawrence, many of whom sang its praises in their work.

 'It was all so far away - there was quiet and an untouched feel to the country and I could work as I pleased.' -Georgia O'Keeffe